zero-functional/zero-functional/README.md

 ### index

-Get the first index of the item in the list, where the given condition is true.
+Get the first index of the item in the collection, where the given condition is true.

 `index` can be used only at the end of the command chain.